 Being a digital nomad, living and working from anywhere, is many people’s dream.
-How can you create this kind of lifestyle for yourself?
+How can you create a digital nomad lifestyle for yourself?

 I started my digital nomad life in 2009.
 I worked as a freelance translator, so I took my laptop with me to Berlin and did translation jobs for my clients, who didn’t even know where I was at the time 😉

 For many jobs it simply doesn’t matter where you are and as long as you have a reliable Internet connection, you can work from anywhere.

 When I saw my little test in Berlin was working well, I moved on to other destinations.

 In later years I combined more freelance jobs and a solopreneur business, while travelling to nearly 40 countries in Europe, Asia and Australia.

 This lifestyle is immensely liberating, though it does have its challenges.

 I think the biggest challenge is of course starting out!
 I know that as I often get messages from people who want to pick my brain on how to become a digital nomad.

 As this lifestyle is becoming more popular, I sense that there are many people who would love to go location independent but are confused as to how exactly to achieve that.

 My aim in this guide is to explain the process of how to become a digital nomad and make it as simple as possible.